or2372c/TNW-opening-music/README.md

   7. Find the TNW opening music V2.zip and click the arrow that points to the right.
   8. Now you can go back to playing the game

-Music in the Resource pack:
+//Music in the Resource pack:
   1. Sukonjura - Nebula jf019t
   2. Archie - Back Again
   3. Gaia Prelude - Wizard Rings
   4. S3RL (feat.
 Mixie Moon) - Music is my Saviour

-Credits:
+//Credits:
   Hekker: for the good ideas and additional code
   or23_72c: for the good ideas and putting it all together in the end